 “The mortgage transfer will require a lot of documentation, with several new guidelines and criteria on the loan,” says Segura.
 “Read all documents thoroughly for any potential changes on the mortgage rights.”

-Also, keep in mind that a mortgage transfer doesn’t change the debt obligation on the loan; the new borrower will still be required to pay off the same outstanding balance.
+Also, keep in mind that a mortgage transfer doesn’t change the debt obligation on the loan; the new borrower still needs to pay off the same outstanding balance.

-If in doubt, it’s best to discuss this option with a real estate attorney and skilled financial professional before proceeding.
+If in doubt, consider discussing this option with a real estate attorney and skilled financial professional before proceeding.